Leading an Independent School

 The following week I had an interview for a deputy headship in a girls’ independent day school.
 I didn’t think I stood a chance.
 All the other candidates were already working in the sector.
 I felt out on a limb.
 But I liked the school, and the head, staff and governors I met.
 Completely against expectations, they chose me.

 I loved it.
 I loved the autonomy, the freedom from DfE initiatives which might or might not be relevant to the individual school’s context.
 I didn’t miss Ofsted.
 I loved being able to make decisions which felt right for this particular school.
 I loved the ethos, the atmosphere and the focus on learning.
 I stayed there for five years and then went on to lead a similar school – another girls’ independent day school – for ten years.
-I never ever regretted the decision.
+I never regretted the decision.

 I fully understand that this is not what many teachers/leaders would choose, and I respect that.
 But if I’d never taught across the two sectors I’d never have understood how much binds us, rather than separates us.
 I’d never have realised how ‘normal’ independent school pupils can be, and the staff, and the parents.
 The pupils certainly weren’t all privileged and pampered.
 They needed strong teaching and good pastoral care as much as any state school pupil I’d ever met.
 If I hadn’t had this experience, I’d probably have taken my (false) assumptions, pre-conceptions and, dare I say, prejudices, to my grave.
 I learnt so much from all six schools I taught in, and my career was richer as a result.